chotanansub/doGdoc/README.md

-# doGdoc
+# 📝 doGdoc

-📝 My personal collection of document manipulation modules for working with Google Docs Editors, all written in an Apps Script (.gs file).
+🧳 My personal collection of document manipulation modules for working with 📚 Google Docs Editors (Including Docs, Sheet, Slide, Forn), all written in an Apps Script (.gs file).